The challenges – and opportunities – of space engineering in the 2020s and beyond

 Developing high-power amplification of this kind tends to automatically mean that the development of lower-powered variants also accelerates and improves, so there are potential benefits across many other applications.

-Q. Space is a tough environment – what about the challenges this presents to precise engineering components, as ever more of them find their way up there?
+Q: Space is a tough environment – what about the challenges this presents to precise engineering components, as ever more of them find their way up there?

-Space is indeed a very unforgiving environment for engineering components.
+MW: Space is indeed a very unforgiving environment for engineering components.
 You have extreme vibration, shock, temperature variations, radiation, and outgassing.
 Then consider that the components in question must be totally reliable – because space is a long way to go to fix something – and it can seem like a big ask.
 This all adds up to there being many ways that even the best terrestrial component that hasn’t been specifically designed or adapted for the purpose can fail.

 Vertical integration, a deep technical understanding and a solid engineering heritage enables selection of the right components, and provides the know-how to modify them so they can be used in space – using hermetic packaging and high-reliability (Hi-Rel) materials, for instance.